 Before using dulaglutide,

 - tell your doctor and pharmacist if you are allergic to dulaglutide, any other medications, or any of the ingredients in dulaglutide injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 It is especially important to tell your doctor about all the medications you take by mouth because dulaglutide may change the way your body absorbs these medications.
 Also be sure to mention insulin or oral medications for diabetes especially sulfonylureas, including chlorpropamide (Diabinese), glimepiride (Amaryl, in Avandaryl, in Duetact), glipizide (Glucotrol), glyburide (DiaBeta, in Glucovance), tolazamide, and tolbutamide.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had pancreatitis (inflammation of the pancreas); severe stomach problems, including gastroparesis (slowed movement of food from the stomach to the small intestine) or other problems digesting food; or kidney or liver disease.
+- tell your doctor if you have or have ever had pancreatitis (swelling of the pancreas); diabetic retinopathy (damage to the eyes caused by diabetes); severe stomach problems, including gastroparesis (slowed movement of food from the stomach to the small intestine) or other problems digesting food; or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using dulaglutide injection, call your doctor.

 - ask your doctor what to do if you get sick, develop an infection or fever, experience unusual stress, or are injured.
 These conditions can affect your blood sugar and the amount of dulaglutide you may need.